cimm/omabox/readme.md

 ## What

 A Raspberry Pi with a screen that loops over a local directory with pictures and periodically refreshes these from a Backblaze B2 bucket.
 New pictures in the bucket will, after a while, automatically show up on the picture frame.
+New pictures can be added via a public webpage.

 ## Why